NikitaMears/eTaxi/README.md

-# Privacy Policy for eTaxi Passenger
+# Privacy Policy for eTaxi Passenger and Driver

 Effective Date: August 5, 2023